ceticamarco/datum/docs/vector.md

 by setting the `status` field and by providing a descriptive message on the `message` field.
 If the operation was successful (that is, `status == VECTOR_OK`), you can either move on with the rest of the program or read the returned value from the sum data type.
-Of course, you can choose to ignore the return value (if you're brave enough :D) as illustrated in the first part of the README.
+Of course, you can choose to ignore the return value (if you're brave enough :D) as illustrated on the first part of the README.

 ## Functional methods
 `Vector` provides three functional methods called `map`, `filter` and `reduce` which allow the caller to apply a computation to the vector,